Xaetral/FH_Player/README.md

 }
 ```

-the asset metadata.type field is expected to be one included from the following list (case sensitive):
+The asset metadata.type field is expected to be one included from the following list (case sensitive):
 - music
 - beatmap
 - hitsound